esdc-devcop/esdc-devcop.github.io/docs/_guides/broken-links.md

 ## Background

-Broken links on your website makes for a bad user experience and can also lower the ranking of your web site in search engine optimization (SEO).
-No one wants to click on a link only to get an HTTP 404 error page.
+Broken links on your website can create a bad user experience and can also lower the ranking of your web site in search engine optimization (SEO).
-Two ways to prevent this from happening is with prevention and detection.
+You can prevent this from happening with prevention and detection.

+## What Is a Broken Link?

-## Types of links:
+Here are some examples of broken links:

-Internal Links:
-These are links that point to another page on your site.
-As the owner of a website, you have full control over maintaining these links.
+* a website or page that no longer exists
+* a website or page where the Url has moved without a redirect
+* a website that has broken page elements

+## How to Fix Them

+### Prevention

+You can improve the quality of your website by choosing references that are reputable and well established.

-External Links:
+#### External Links:

 These are links that point to an external website.
-As the owner of a website, you should choose trustworthy and informative website links to help improve the quality and ranking of your website.
+As the owner, you should choose trustworthy and informative website links to help improve the quality and ranking of your website.

-Backlinks:
+#### Backlinks:

 These are external websites that link to your site.
-You may not have much control over these.
+You may not have much control over how they link to your site.
 However, by publishing useful content on your website, you can boost your ranking on search results.

-## Steps

-Create a Custom 404 page for your website:
+#### Create a Custom 404 Page for Your Website:

-Display a custom 404 page to handle broken internal and external links, that will be more helpful to the user on what to do next.
-Custom design is good, in moderation.
-You can make it funny, just don't make it confusing.
+A good custom 404 error page can decrease the user frustration by *breaking it to them gently* and help them return to your home page, or easily report the problem to you.
+Adding a little creativity and humour to the page helps as well.

+* indicate clearly that the page is not available (**Error 404: Page Not Found**)
+* add clear instructions on how to redirect them back to your website (ie, your home page, contact us page)
+* if your site doesn't have a built in feature for 404 Error pages, you need to configure your web server to show the custom error page content

+### Detection

+You can validate your internal and external links manually by using an online link checker, such as [W3C link checker](https://dev.w3.org/perl/modules/W3C/LinkChecker/docs/checklink).

+You can add an existing library to your project to check for broken links on your site automatically, either from Nuget(.NET) or NPM(Javascript).

+You can also refactor your code to automatically check your website for broken links.

 [Some random site](https://github.com/esdc-devcop/esdc-devcop.github.io/nowebsite)